Home of Franklin D. Roosevelt National Historic Site: Donation to the United States

 In 1941, Roosevelt dedicated his papers and a new building to house them on the estate to the public, as the Franklin D. Roosevelt Presidential Library and Museum.
 In 1943—two years before he died in office—Roosevelt donated the entirety of the estate (except for Val-Kill, which had been given to Eleanor) to the American people under the condition that his family maintained a lifetime right to usage of the property.
 On November 21, 1945, after the family had relinquished its rights, the estate was transferred to the U.S. Department of the Interior.
 Since then, the estate has been administered by the National Park Service as a National Historic Site and is open to the public.
 In 2005, the site covered a total area of more than a square mile and received 108,611 visitors.

 Rooms

 Entrance Hall

 The walls of the entrance hall are mostly covered with paintings from Roosevelt's collection.
 On display are mainly naval paintings as well as some historical cartoons.
 Specimens from his boyhood collection of birds are also on display, as well as a sculpture of him when he was 29.
-In the corner behind the main staircase is a manually operated trunk elevator, which the disabled president used to move between floors.
+In the corner behind the main staircase is a manually operated trunk elevator, which the wheelchair-using president used to move between floors.